PelionIoT/mbed-client-cli/README.md

 # mbed-client-cli

-Command Line Library for a CLI application.
+This is the Command Line Library for a CLI application.
 This library provides methods for:

 * Adding commands to the interpreter.
 * Deleting commands from the interpreter.